JacobJacob/tuyasmart_bizbundle_ios_doc/en/pages/ipc_panel/README.md

 ### Attention

-1. Make sure that the user is logged in before using any interface
+1. Make sure that the user is logged in before using any interface.
 2. This interface is only fit for camera device, which device.deviceModel.category is 'sp'.
-3. Before using bizbundle，must  implement the protocol method `getCurrentHome` in `TYSmartHomeDataProtocol`
+3. Before using bizbundle，must  implement the protocol method `getCurrentHome` in `TYSmartHomeDataProtocol`.
 4. After accessing this service pack, you must also access the `TuyaSmartCameraPanelBizBundle` service pack, because some related function codes (such as camera album panel codes, etc.) are included in this service pack.

 Objective-C